DivideBySara/WPFConcordanceLab/README.md

 # WPFConcordanceLab
 Data structures and WPF and concordance, oh my!

-Don't forget to change command line properties for both projects to start this project locally!
+Don't forget to change command line arguments for both projects to start this project locally!